Empowering Agrifood System with Artificial Intelligence: A Survey of the Progress, Challenges and Opportunities: Introduction

 \subsection{Contributions of the Survey}

 There are several excellent existing surveys regards using AI techniques in agrifood systems, a detailed discussion and comparison of which is provided below.
 Here, we specifically focus on applying the most recent AI techniques in agrifood systems from the data acquisition and method selection perceptive, respectively.
-An overview with discussions focusing on advanced research, potential challenges, and future research directions is provided in this survey.
+To this end, about 200 studies are shortlisted and classified in this survey by using search keywords such as agrifood, RS, and AI.
+The main inclusion and exclusion strategies for the article are as follows: 1) The publication time of the article is limited from 2012 to the present; 2) Data obtained by RS techniques must be included in the research data; 3) AI methods must be used for research, containing traditional ML methods or DL methods that have become mainstream in recent years.
+Besides, an overview with discussions focusing on advanced research, potential challenges, and future research directions is also provided in this survey.
 The contributions of this survey can be summarized as follows.
 1) We discuss how AI has transformed agrifood systems in various agrifood applications covering agriculture, animal husbandry, and fishery.
 2) We first review data acquisition in agrifood systems, including data sources, data storage, and data processing, and then review the recent progress in applying AI techniques in agrifood systems, covering a wide range of related topics.
 3) We thoroughly discuss the potential challenges and future opportunities in applying AI in agrifood systems.